bodkan/slendr/README.md

 - You can tweak parameters influencing dispersal dynamics (how "clumpy" populations are, how far can offspring migrate from their parents, etc.) and define how these should change over time.
 For instance, you can see that in the animation above, the African population forms a single "blob" that really isn't spread out across its entire population range.
 Tweaking the dispersal parameters as show [this vignette](articles/vignette-03-interactions.html) helps avoid that.

 - You can use *slendr* to program non-spatial models, which means that any concievable demographic model can be simulated with only a few lines of R code and, for instance, plugged into an [Approximate Bayesian Computation](https://en.m.wikipedia.org/wiki/Approximate_Bayesian_computation) pipeline or other use any other R package for downstream analysis in the same R script.
 You can find more in [this vignette](articles/vignette-04-nonspatial-models.html).
+Because SLiM simulations can be often quite slow compared to their coalescent counterperts, we also provide functionality allowing to simulate *slendr* models (without any change!) using a built-in *msprime* back end script.
+See [this vignette](articles/vignette-07-backends.html) for a tutorial on how this works.

 - You can build complex spatial models which are still abstract (not assuming any real geographic location), including traditional simulations of demes in a lattice structure.
 A complete example is shown [this vignette](articles/vignette-02-grid-model.html).